rvjc/free-mandelbrot/README.md

 Mandelbrot's accidental discovery.
 As the story goes, he thought his printer was smudging ink (which the World View screenshot below amply demonstrates).
-But he took it upon himself to investigate further by "burrowing down beyond the superficial".
-In doing so, he made what Arthur
-C. Clarke described as "one of the most astonishing discoveries in the entire history of mathematics".
+But he took it upon himself to investigate further (by burrowing down beyond the superficial).
+And, in doing so, he made what Arthur C. Clarke described as "one of the most astonishing discoveries in the entire history of mathematics".

 You too can burrow down and if you can master something as simple as a complex number then the universe is the limit ;-)